Lake Retba, the Pink Lake of Senegal

 Lake Retba can be reached from Dakar.
 Just take the national road 1 for the 45 km journey.

 However, you can book a excursion 3 hours with an agency that will show you the lake.
-Guides usually pick you up at your hotel at 9am and take you there by bus.
-You can admire the pink waters of Lake Retba.
-A swimming in the pink lake remains one of the most memorable experiences.
+Guides usually pick you up from your hotel at 9am and take you there by bus.
+You will be able to admire the pink waters of Lake Retba.
+A swim in the pink lake remains one of the most memorable experiences.

-This magnificent landscape attracts many tourists, in particular thanks to a swimming safe.
+This beautiful landscape attracts many tourists, not least because of the safe swimming.
 Because of the salinity, you are floating on constantly warm water.
 This makes bathing particularly pleasant.
 It is also possible to take a pirogue ride.